shubham072022/AssesmentApp/README.md

 # AssesmentApp
 Assesment Todo App For Uplers interview

-This code is deveide mainly in 6 parts
+This code is devide mainly in 6 parts
 1. Core > Domain
 2. Core > Application
 3. Infrastructure > Identity